Doors slamming. Teeth gritted. Feet stomping. “I HATE YOU!”

 3 Super Simple Steps to Help an Angry Child Recognize Triggers

 25 Simple Ways to Remain Calm When Your Child is Melting Down

 Everything You Need to Know for Calming Tantrums and Meltdowns

 100 Calm Down Tools and Strategies You Can Use Today

 If you know a kid that struggles with big emotions and expressing their feelings, you’ll love my new book coming out later this year.
 With over 75 day to day solutions for your kiddos, it empowers children to help adults understand why they do the things they do.
-Hopefully with the strategies in this book, both teachers, parents and kids can conquer every day!
-You can pre-order now and send me a receipt to PREORDER at SUPERKIDSGUIDE.COM for a special gift just for you and your Superkid!
+Hopefully, with the strategies in this book, both teachers, parents, and kids can conquer every day!
+You can order now!
 Pssst… It’s gonna be epic!!!

 CONQUERING EVERY DAY

 Learn more about Dayna's new best-selling book, The Superkids Activity Guide To Conquering Every Day.